 Earlier this month, the major carriers and internet service providers (ISPs) reported that they have plenty of bandwidth on their backbones (the major inter-city, inter-data center, connections).
 From the carrier and ISPs perspective, it is a matter of where that traffic originates from that is changing.

 - Where issues may arise will be in what’s called the “last-mile.”
 This is the connection from the carrier’s backbone to your home or office.
 Since so many are now working from home, on consumer-grade connections, you may experience bandwidth constraints or even brief outages from time to time.

 - Other issues can arise in your home and on your home Wi-Fi network.
 With children and grandchildren out of school, the number of devices and what they are doing on those devices could significantly impact your experience.
 For example, if you are involved in a voice/video call using your home network, while other household individuals are streaming music, gaming, and watching 4k high-def movies, this could significantly impact your experience.

 - If you are experiencing a bad audio connection on a web meeting, it could be the Bluetooth headphones you are using.
 Make sure they are fully charged and your connection is good.
 You may need to forget and re-connect the headset in your Bluetooth settings.

 - Finally, if you have the basic plan with your ISP, consider upgrading to higher bandwidth.
 It could resolve unexpected bandwidth challenges.

-Following these tips, will help you to maximize your bandwidth while working from.
+Following these tips, will help you to maximize your bandwidth while working from home.
 If you have questions, please reach out to your Systems Engineering Account Manager.
-You can also connect with us at 888.624.6737 or email@example.com.
+You can also connect with us at 888.624.6737 or firstname.lastname@example.org.